None of it was Savanna’s fault. Her mother made mistakes once. As mothers do. And then she died. As mothers do … sometimes.

 In the middle of her healing process, Savanna is suddenly faced with more devastation: a wild, unforgiving fire tears through town, burning homes, threatening lives and leaving families stranded.
 Savanna will have to heal and forgive quickly, to put the ashes of her own life aside and unite with the others to face the destruction … if she wants to make it out alive.

 Graceful Wind is a residential therapy center for teens struggling with drug abuse.
-The lodge’s website guarantees "comprehensive distraction removal" and "dependence recovery."
+The lodge’s website promises “comprehensive distraction removal” and “dependence recovery.”

 But Alice isn’t on drugs.

 The mountainside retreat does provide a needed escape from her mother, who can’t even look at her since her father left, and her friends, who glare at her from across the cafeteria, as if she’s the one who betrayed them.
 And most of all, she needs to escape the memory of that tragic night six months ago, when everything changed.